 How Alzheimer’s Affects The Brain And Body

 A study by James, B.D., Leurgans, S.E., Hebert, L.E., et al. (2014) found that deaths resulting from complications from Alzheimer's are often underreported.
 According to researchers, "An estimated 503,400 deaths in Americans aged 75 years and older were attributable to AD dementia in 2010."
 This is much larger than the approximately 84,000 deaths reported on death certificates that year.
-This is because Alzheimer's is a progressive and fatal disease that leaves people dependent on others for care, and they can often die due to accident or health problems related to the decline inherent with Alzheimer’s and other dementias.
+This is because Alzheimer's is a progressive and fatal disease that leaves people dependent on others for care, and they can often die due to accidents or health problems related to the decline inherent with Alzheimer’s and other dementias.
 Things like malnutrition, pneumonia, and even swallowing disorders can be the cause of death, but these are a consequence of the progression of Alzheimer's.
 If an individual in the later stages of Alzheimer’s dies from aspiration when trying to swallow food, this is what doctors put on the death certificate, regardless of their diagnosis.
 This is why the figures of the nation’s report can be misleading.

 In the expert opinion of Doctor Ladislav Volicer (M.D.
 Ph.D.), intercurrent infections are the most common cause of death for patients with Alzheimer's.
 An intercurrent infection is “a disease that intervenes during another disease."
 The most common intercurrent infection developed by Alzheimer's patients is pneumonia.

 According to the National Institute on Aging, new estimates show that, when considering underreporting, Alzheimer's could, in fact, be the third leading cause of death for the elderly (the first two being heart disease and cancer).
 Although it’s a lesser-known and very rare type of Alzheimer’s disease, the National Institute on Aging notes that early-onset Alzheimer’s is a possibility as well.
 Signs typically appear when a person is between their 30s and mid-60s.
 Early-onset Alzheimer’s disease typically has similar risk factors and symptoms that impact brain health, like memory loss.
 It also progresses through the same stages of Alzheimer’s as late-onset Alzheimer’s disease.